cal2020/matrix-music-generator/README.md

 1. Push your code to GitHub
 2. Visit [vercel.com](https://vercel.com) and sign in with GitHub
 3. Click "New Project" and import your repository
-4. Vercel will automatically detect the Vite configuration and deploy
+4. Vercel will automatically detect the Vite configuration
+5. **Important**: Add environment variables in Vercel:
+   - Go to "Settings" → "Environment Variables"
+   - Add these three variables:
+     - `NEWS_API_KEY` - Your NewsAPI key
+     - `ANTHROPIC_API_KEY` - Your Claude API key
+     - `SUNO_API_KEY` - Your Suno AI API key
+6. Click "Deploy"
-5. Your app will be live with automatic deployments on every push!
+7. Your app will be live with automatic deployments on every push!

 ## Usage

-1. Open the application in your browser
+1. Open the application in your browser (make sure environment variables are configured)

-2. Enter your API keys in the input fields at the top

-3. Follow the three-step process:
+2. Follow the three-step process:
-   - **Step 1**: Click "Download Headlines" and select news stories
+   - **Step 1**: Click "FETCH NEWS FROM MATRIX" to download current headlines and select news stories
-   - **Step 2**: Click "Generate Lyrics" to create song lyrics
+   - **Step 2**: Click "CREATE LYRICS" to generate song lyrics based on selected headlines
-   - **Step 3**: Click "Generate Song" to produce your music
+   - **Step 3**: Click "TRANSMIT TO SUNO AI" to produce your music

-4. Listen to your AI-generated music!
+3. Listen to your AI-generated music in the built-in player!

 ## Technical Details